 Returning to the topic of autophagy, because it is just too cool to pass by, this process has even more benefits.
 It regulates the cellular mitochondria which is the powerhouse of your body, thus improving energy production.
 Autophagy also helps in protecting your immune and nervous systems, along with encouraging the growth of new cells.

-During protein cycling, proteins levels are lowered which only means more release of glucagon, so basically, your body won’t find enough glucose nor protein to use for energy, and it will opt for recycling proteins.
+During protein cycling, protein levels are lowered which only means more release of glucagon, so basically, your body won’t find enough glucose nor protein to use for energy, and it will opt for recycling proteins.

 If you’ve read some of our articles before, you probably know the word plateau by now, it’s this period of time where losing weight just stops with no apparent reasons, and it can be passed by mixing up your diet plan a bit or changing your exercise routines.
 Protein cycling works like this for the body, it prevents it from settling down for too much time.